PratimaGurav/PratimaGurav/README.md

 ### PP1 - GLOBAL WARNING - Merit

 <img width="50%" text-align="center" alt="Site exmaple on multiple devices" src="assets/images/responsive-screenshot.png"/>
-    ==A website describing Global Warming which is one of the major challenge currently faced by us==.
+    **A website describing Global Warming which is one of the major challenge currently faced by us.**

 [Click here to view the live project.](https://pratimagurav.github.io/global-warning/)